semiotic-ai/flat-head/Readme.md

 # Flat head

-Flat head is developed to be a crate that validates flat files generated from Firehose against header accumulators.
+Flat head is developed to be a crate that verifies flat files generated from Firehose against header accumulators.

 ## Getting Started